antrea-io/antrea/docs/network-flow-visibility.md

     #idleFlowExportTimeout: "15s"
 ```

-Please note that the default value for `flowCollectorAddr` is `"flow-aggregator.flow-aggregator.svc:4739:tls"`,
+Please note that the default value for `flowCollectorAddr` is `"flow-aggregator/flow-aggregator:4739:tls"`,
-which uses the DNS name of the Flow Aggregator Service, if the Service is deployed
+which enables the Flow Exporter to connect the Flow Aggregator Service, assuming it is running in
-with the Name and Namespace set to `flow-aggregator`.
-For Antrea Agent running on
+the same K8 cluster with the Name and Namespace set to `flow-aggregator`.
+If you deploy the Flow
-a Windows node, the user is required to change the default value of `HOST` in `flowCollectorAddr`
-from DNS name to the Cluster IP of the Flow Aggregator Service.
-The reason is because
-on Windows the Antrea Agent runs as a process, it uses the host's default DNS setting and the DNS
-resolver will not be configured to talk to the CoreDNS Service for cluster local DNS queries like
-`flow-aggregator.flow-aggregator.svc`.
-In addition, if you deploy the Flow Aggregator Service
-with a different Name and Namespace, then either use the appropriate DNS name or the Cluster IP of
+Aggregator Service with a different Name and Namespace, then set `flowCollectorAddr` appropriately.
-the Service.

 Please note that the default values for
 `flowPollInterval`, `activeFlowExportTimeout`, and `idleFlowExportTimeout` parameters are set to 5s, 60s, and 15s, respectively.